UrsaDK/git-gpg/CONTRIBUTING.md

   - `bin/docker` - a custom replacement for `docker-compose`.
 This script is used to build and run the project via docker.
 For more information see `bin/docker --help`.

   - `dockerfs` - represents root file system of the docker container.
 All files placed into this directory will be copied to the container preserving their mode and path.

+  - `spec` - a directory where all the tests and tests related data is stored, including fixture files and gpg keys used for testing.